calvinlaughlin/hackr/README.md

 ## HackOS Quickstart
 1. Open your Terminal (CMD+Space on Mac, search "Terminal")
 2. Clone this repository using the command `[git clone https://github.com/yourusername/hackOS.git](https://github.com/calvinlaughlin/hackr.git)`
-3. Navigate to the directory `hackr` and start the game by running `sh start.sh` in your terminal
+3. Navigate to the directory `hackr` using `cd/hackr` and start the game by running `sh start.sh` in your terminal
 4. Enjoy the game!

 If that didn't work, please refer to the below instructions for the longer install :)